esciencecenter-digital-skills/medical-image-processing/episodes/medical_imaging.md

 There are several kinds of tomography.
 This technique produces 3D-images, made of voxels, that allow us to see structures within a subject.
 CTs are extremely common, and helpful for many diagnostic questions, but have certain costs in terms of not only time and money, but also radiation to patients.

 CTs and tomosynthetic images are produced with the same technology.
 The difference is that in a CT the image is based on a 360 degree capture of the signal.
 You can conceptualize this as a spinning donut with the generator and receptor opposite to each other.
 The raw data of a CT is a [sinogram](learners/reference.md#sinogram).
 Only by processing this data do we get what most people would recognize as a CT.
-At this level of processing there are already choices effecting the data we get.Let's examine two ways to process our sinograms:
+At this level of processing there are already choices effecting the data we get.
+Let's examine two ways to process our sinograms:

 ```python